 Northern California Wildfire Relief

-Northern California has experienced a series of devastating wildfires, burning more than 840,000 acres and threatening communities from Madera County to the Oregon border.
+Northern California has experienced a series of devastating wildfires in 2018, burning close to 1 million acres and threatening communities from Madera County to the Oregon border.
 Combined, these fires covered an area larger than the state of Rhode Island.

 The immediate needs of those affected by Northern California wildfires are great, and the recovery process will be long and difficult in communities throughout the state.